theresegatsing/cyber-range-platform/README.md

 ### Mission state survives a refresh

 Mission progress is saved to `sessionStorage` every five seconds.
-Reloading mid-mission restores the mission, step, timer, flag state and rule.
-The container is untouched by a browser reload, so you reconnect to the same target.
+Reloading mid-mission restores the mission, step, timer, flag state and rule — and because the session id lives in the same store, it reconnects to the *same* container.
 Terminal scrollback and command history are not preserved.

 ---

-## 10. The vulnerability template system
+## 11. The vulnerability template system

 ### The idea